 If you are looking for the best noreabangs in Seoul, then head to the Hongdae District where you’ll have dozens to choose from.

-Itaewon is yet another popular neighborhood in Seoul.
-Often touted as the multicultural district, Itaewon is best known for its outstanding food scene.
+Itaewon is yet another popular neighborhood in your Seoul itinerary.
+Often touted as a multicultural district, Itaewon is best known for its outstanding food scene.
 Here you’ll find food from all over the world!
-Whether you choose to dine on Indian, German, Italian, Franch, or Mexican cuisine, Itaewon has something for everyone.
+Whether you choose to dine on Indian, German, Italian, French, or Mexican cuisine, Itaewon has something for everyone.

 You’ll find the highest concentration of restaurants on the street behind the Hamilton Hotel – just take Exit #2 from Itaewon Station.